forem/forem/docs/installation/windows.md

 On your first run, the system will ask for username and password.
 Take note of both since it will be used for `sudo` commands.

-### Ruby on WSL

-First, install Ruby language dependencies:
+### Installing rbenv

+`rbenv` is a version manager for Ruby applications which allows one to garuntee that the Ruby version in development environment matches production.
+First, install Ruby language dependencies before installing `rbenv`:

 ```shell
 sudo apt-get update
 sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt1-dev libcurl4-openssl-dev software-properties-common libffi-dev
 ```

-For installing Ruby, we recommend using [rbenv](https://github.com/rbenv/rbenv):
+Now, we install [rbenv](https://github.com/rbenv/rbenv) using the following
+commands:

 ```shell
 cd